lsoft/NestedUnitTests/README.md

 To exclude you tests from compilation for production use the following construction `dotnet build /p:DefineConstants=SKIP_NESTED_TESTS`.

 This is a very early version of the vsix!
+You can download it for Visual Studio 2019 [here](https://marketplace.visualstudio.com/items?itemName=lsoft.NestedUnitTests).

 ## Screenshots